 This has been a true transformation from an unending life pattern of previous years and gave birth to the other highlights of 2018.
 After having been on the road since 2010, getting to set up base at home for the past 12 months has given me a luxurious freedom I couldn’t dream of while still engaging myself intellectually.
 The nature of work in the project I am engaged in has certainly relieved me from the emotional burden of previous projects.
-Don’t get me wrong, I wouldn’t exchange that period of work abroad for anything – it gave me a sense of purpose, intellectual and spiritual stimulation and opened the doors to countless significant friendships which redefined my entire worldview.
+Don’t get me wrong, I wouldn’t exchange that period for anything – it gave me a sense of purpose, intellectual and spiritual stimulation and opened the doors to countless significant friendships which redefined my entire worldview.
 But I just wanted to recalibrate on my native land – get connected to my base again and jump out of the gravy train as I approach my professional life from a more topographic view and less of an operational one.
 It also gave me so much more time to balance out my life with other interests and commitments.
 I have another (maximum) 6 months of this working style in 2019 and will definitely milk every moment dry.

 - More time with loved ones

 A by product of the first blessing.
 The opportunity to spend more time with my family and friends has been a fabulous milestone.
 If the past 8 years has been a series of rushed and stolen moments every quick trip back home, the past 12 months have been spending days together without checking on boarding times and finding the best deals for the next flight back home.
 Brunches, lunches, dinners, road trips and prayers together.
 Through illnesses and birthday meals, the fasting month and hospital stays, it just really hits you that this is truly what life should be about.
 Time and connection with your tribe in good times and ill health.
 Life feels meaningless if you are not giving your all to the significant people in your life.